-President Armen Sarkissian met with the heads of a number of IT and telecommunication companies.
+President Armen Sarkissian met with representatives of youth organizations.

 During the two-hour conversation, President Sarkissian and over forty participants of the meeting: young scientists, representatives of education and culture, business and public spheres, exchanged views on the situation in the country, presented their concerns and views, and discussed ways to resolve the current crisis.

 “As a president and an individual, I have a lot of worries,” said President Sarkissian, addressing the youth. – “One of the worries is related to your generation because if you, being educated and developed, do not see your future in this country, there will be a painful outflow.
 You are really the future of this country.
 Today, all the talks about it are actually about you.
 They are not about what to do today or tomorrow, whom to elect or not, but about what to do for the country to have a future, and that future is you.”

 The participants of the meeting asked various questions to the President of the Republic.